About the course

 The world's biggest accelerator, the Large Hadron Collider (LHC) at CERN, is running and in 2012 the Higgs boson, a particle thought to give mass to all elementary particles, was discovered.
 The understanding of its properties is one of the main aims of the ATLAS experiment.
 The Oxford group is also focused on the search of new particles predicted in Supersymmetry and other beyond the Standard Model theories.
 Elucidation of CP violation, one of the mysteries of particle physics, is the aim of the sub-department’s other LHC experiment, LHCb.
 Both experiments will require you to obtain and analyse data from the highest-energy machine in the world.

-The sub-department has been involved in direct searches for dark matter for many years and studentships are now available associated to the LUX/Zeplin project.
-Recently it has begun a programme in collaboration with the sub-department of astrophysics to elucidate the nature of dark energy with the Large Synoptic Survey Telescope.
+The sub-department has participated in direct searches for dark matter for many years and studentships are now available associated to the LZ project.
+Recently it has begun a programme in collaboration with the sub-department of astrophysics to elucidate the nature of dark energy with the Large Synoptic Survey Telescope (LSST).

 The particle physics doctoral programme at Oxford is ideally suited to students who would like to pursue a career in research, either in academia or industry all over the world.